Via Cape Route 62 and the Garden Route

 To travel around Cape Town we used Uber a lot.
 It is an easy, affordable and safe way to get around in the city.
 No parking problems and no stressful driving in the busy city.
 Just download the Uber app and make sure you have a good internet connection.

 The best way to stay connected when traveling to South Africa is a local prepaid sim card for tourists or an e-sim card.
-In my article about buying a sim card for South Africa in 2023 I will explain you everything you need to know.
-There is also the possibility to buy a sim card at Cape Town Airport.
+In my article about buying a sim card for South Africa in 2024 I will explain you everything you need to know.
+There is also the possibility to buy a sim card at Cape Town Airport or if you first land in Johannesburg then check out my article about buying a sim card at Johannesburg Airport.

 It is a big country and while a road trip in South Africa is amazing, you can save time by taking domestic flights.
 The most popular tourist attractions in South Africa are well connected.
 This is obviously going to costs you way more money and you will see less of the countryside.